 7. What's the difference between a male and female mold?

-The decision to use a male mold or a female mold depends on the shape of the part, where tolerances are important, surface finish, mechanical requirements of the finished part, and many other factors.
+The decision to use a male (or positive) mold or a female (or negative) mold depends on the shape of the part, where tolerances are important, surface finish, mechanical requirements of the finished part, and many other factors.
 With a male mold, the plastic is stretched over the mold, and then vacuum is applied to draw the plastic down onto the surface of the mold.

 With a female mold, the plastic is drawn down into a cavity by the vacuum.